Four-dimensional de Sitter cosmology on D-branes nucleated in an asymptotically $\text{AdS}_5\times T^{1,1}$ background: Introduction

-Taking into account a finite state density corresponding to a non-zero chemical potential, the authors in \cite{Herzog2010} extended the $\text{AdS}_5\times T^{1,1}$ geometry by turning on a baryonic U(1) gauge field which is sourced by D3-branes wrapping on topologically non-trivial $3$-cycles of $T^{1,1}$.
-This 10D bulk geometry asymptotically approaches the $\text{AdS}_5\times T^{1,1}$ geometry in the large radius.
+Taking into account a finite density corresponding to a non-zero chemical potential, the authors in \cite{Herzog2010} extended the $\text{AdS}_5\times T^{1,1}$ geometry by turning on a baryonic U(1) gauge field which is sourced by D3-branes wrapping on topologically non-trivial $3$-cycles of $T^{1,1}$.
+The baryonic U(1) symmetry leads to a chemical potential difference in the bosons and fermions, by which it provides a way to break $\mathcal{N}=1$ supersymmetry.
 It is interesting that when the chemical potential is large enough, a probe D3-brane hidden by the horizon of the charged black hole can nucleate and expand along the radial direction of the AdS$_5$ part of the 10D bulk.
 This can be realized by studying the effective potential of a probe D3-brane \cite{Henriksson2020}.
-This implies the D3-brane emission from the stack of D3-branes in analogy with the Hawking radion in conventional black holes.
+This implies the D3-brane emission from the stack of D3-branes in analogy with the Hawking radiation in conventional black holes.

-An interesting property of the asymptotically $\text{AdS}_5\times T^{1,1}$ background is the possibility of breaking the $\mathcal{N}=1$ supersymmetry.
-Its gauge theory is $\mathcal{N}=1$ $\text{SU}(N)\times\text{SU}(N)$ superconformal theory at the nonzero density where the U(1) sector decouples at the low-energy limit.
-Introducing a Fayet-Iliopoulos (FI) D-term in the U(1) sector allows us to break supersymmetry \cite{Dvali1996,Binetruy1996}.
-It was indicated that the FI U(1) D-term can not break completely $\mathcal{N}>1$ supersymmetry in the theories living on the noncommutative D3-brane worldvolume \cite{Chu2001} which is obtained by turning on a constant Kalb-Ramond field \cite{Witten1999}.
-In addition, the baryonic U(1) symmetry leads to a chemical potential difference in the bosons and fermions, hence it also provides a way to break $\mathcal{N}=1$ supersymmetry.